iterami/Docs.htm/common/guides/json.md

   // Optional.
 Array of cuboids to create via webgl_cuboid().
   "cuboids": [
     {
-      // Optional.
+      // REQUIRED.
 Prefix added to each created entity ID.
       "prefix": "example-cuboid",

       // Optional.
 Overrides that can be applied to every non-excluded face.